We want kids to have a good experience in the dental office.

 Every child with autism is different.
 And so we try to make some supportive accommodations to help them get through the dental visit.

 The care that we do for children with special needs is just one thing that we do.

-At the Silverhill dental Clinic for child Dentistry, dedicated dental providers work together with one goal– excellent oral health for every child who comes through these doors.
+At the Silverhill dental Clinic for kids Dentistry, dedicated dental providers work together with one goal– excellent oral health for every child who comes through these doors.

 That’s our job to be able to get a child to come in, enjoy the dental experience, and become a lifelong dental patient.

 Pediatric dentists are dedicated to children’s oral health from infancy through adolescence.